 I can spend the early morning hours doing fun things with my friends and teachers, while my little brother and sister are on their way to the countryside kindergarten in the colourful shuttle bus of Saulės Gojus.
 This makes it easier for my mum and dad to plan their mornings.

 Before the classes start, I have a healthy breakfast that gives me energy for the whole morning.

-During the morning gatherings, I feel being part of a community that enjoys living and learning together.
+During our morning gatherings, I feel being part of a community that enjoys living and learning together.